linkdata/CSharp-function-overloading/README.md

 that has a return value that depends on the type parameter, and that can select different implementations for different kinds of types at compile time.

-The following type parameters must invoke different implementations:
+The following four sets of type parameters must invoke four different implementations:
  * All non-nullable value types (`int, char, double...`)
  * The nullable string value type (`string`)
  * All class objects with a constructor (`class, new()`)